-A new version of Ganttic?
+A New Version of Ganttic?
 Yes!The new version is going to blow you away, but don't take my word for it.
 In this article I'll let you in on some details: what have we been doing, how Ganttic's going to look like and when will it go live.
+What

 For the better part of last year, we’ve actually been preparing for the change: collecting data, as well as plain feedback and asking our customers to sign up for testing of the beta version, at the same time coding the basics of the new version.
 I’m glad to say, the feedback has been constructive and positive!